jasonchuangkw/project_genshin/README.md

 |abyss score                           |   00-24   |    0-32   |   24-36   |   24-36   |

 Note:<br>
-The abyss score is calculated based on the highlight level of Abyss Reached (Max = 36 (12 floor x 3 chambers))
+The Spiral Abyss Score is calculated based on the highest floor-chamber reached by the player (Max = 36 (12 floor with up to 3 chambers))
 HoyoLab limits the showcase of maximum of 8 characters and 8 weapons, therefore the maximum no. of constellations and refinements are 48 and 40 respectively.

 For the complete analysis, please refer to eda_and_analysis.jpynb found in the code folder.